tucats/apitest/README.md

 Otherwise, the part is expected to be either an object key name or a numeric index value.
 So in the example above, "server.id" means to use the value "id" that is located within the "server" object.
+You can specify a key that contains dots by escaping them.
+For example, `foo.user\\.name` looks first for a key called `foo` and within it a key called `user.name`.
+Note the use of `\\.` to escape a single dot in the key name.

 ### tests object